kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 ## Invalid `trusted_issuer` for the JWT handler
 #### Cause

-Here's an example of the APIRule with a `trusted_issuer` URL configured:
+Here's an example of an APIRule with the `trusted_issuers` URL configured:

 ```bash
 cat <<EOF | kubectl apply -f -